A Guide to Opening Up Workplaces Safely During COVID-19

 - Businesses and staff must actively control against the transmission of COVID-19 while at work, consistent with any government advice.

 - Businesses and staff must prepare for the possibility that there will be cases of COVID-19 in the workplace and be ready to respond immediately, appropriately, effectively and efficiently, and consistent with advice from health authorities.
-Safe Work Australia have created a graphic guide on what to do if a worker has COVID-19.

 The Safe Work Australia website has highly detailed information and instruction on COVID-19 in the workplace with information tailored by industry.
 We’ve summarised the key points below.